Sarnia Legionnaires (1954–1970): 1956-57 season

 Players: Pat Stapelton, Gary Vena, Paul 'Butch' Crawley, Bill Armstrong, Larry Cunningham, Glen Forbes, Bob Foster, Peter Bentley, D. Foster, Dick Robinson, George Spencer, Don McPhail, Eric Haddon, Ross Dark, Ted Wright, Mike Muir, Hartley Vernon, Jack Kerwin and Eddie Leslie.

 This was an unlikely championship.
 The Legionnaires fell behind the Woodstock Warriors, who were led by Walter Gretzky, the father of future hockey superstar Wayne Gretkzky, by two games to none in the best-of-seven opening round.
 Woodstock won both contests convincingly, taking the second by an 8-0 count.
-Four games into the series, things were little better, with Sarnia down 3-1.
+Four games into the series, things were little better, with Sarnia down 3–1.
 But the Legionnaires tottered back from the brink of oblivion, winning the last three encounters.

 Round two went more smoothly, with Sarnia sweeping the St. Marys Lincolns in four straight.

-In the league final, the Legionnaires again got into trouble, falling behind the Burlington Industrialists 3-2 in games before winning the final two contests.
+In the league final, the Legionnaires again got into trouble, falling behind the Burlington Industrialists 3–2 in games before winning the final two contests.

-Mike Muir got two goals in the seventh and deciding game as Sarnia won 4-2.
+Mike Muir got two goals in the seventh and deciding game as Sarnia won 4–2.
 Another playoff hero was Butch Crawley, a defensive forward who suddenly exploded for eight goals in one three-game stretch.

 Highlights: During the regular schedule the team was led in scoring by defenceman Pat Stapelton, the future NHL all-star, who scored 12 goals and 23 assists for 35 points.
 Teammate Ted Wright also racked up 35 points, with 17 goals and 18 assists.

-Also of note that year was the fact that the Legionnaires played a home exhibition game against the Chicago Black Hawks, losing to the NHL club by a 14-6 score.
+Also of note that year was that the Legionnaires played a home exhibition game against the Chicago Black Hawks, losing to the NHL club by a 14–6 score.